bruno-31/ImprovedGAN-Tensorflow/README.md

 This is a simple Tensorflow implementation of the Semi-Supervised GAN proposed in the paper Improved Techniques for Training GANs from Salimans et al. https://arxiv.org/abs/1606.03498

 The code reproduces the results presented in the original paper.
-It uses the same tricks used in the original implementation.
+It uses the same tricks than the original Theano implementation.

 ## Requirements